strongloop-bluemix/boilerplates/README.md

 ### Customer Database

-The ap will get all customer information from the SalesForce API.
+The app will get all customer information from the SalesForce API.

 ### Inventory Database